-By talking to your decision-maker now about the level of care you wish in the future, you will make those choices easier for your caregiver(s).
+By talking to your decision maker now about how you want to be cared for later on, you will make those choices easier for your caregiver(s).
 You will also have the comfort of knowing that your future care will be in good hands.

 Legal and financial planning